PercyNguyen7/TextEditor/README.md

 Given any text file, the software reads each line and asks the user if they'd like to edit it
 ![image](https://github.com/user-attachments/assets/e1b66903-c4b0-405e-8e54-89bf2d688644)

-The software's current commands are as followed:
+The software's current 4 mode commands are as followed:

 ### 1. Redact a word, case considered (RC)
 Censoring the specific word by substituting all its instances with a series of asterisks matching the word's length.